The Tsotsis Center at a Glance

 A Center for the Arts

 Art, in all its forms, is a key element of a liberal arts education – it helps us understand the world around us and express the complex and deeply beautiful thoughts, ideas and experiences that define who we are.
-In an appreciation of the important role that the arts play in our lives, the new academic building’s 400-seat performance hall will aid generations of Assumption’s young musicians, vocalists and performers in sharing their gifts with the College and Worcester communities.
+In an appreciation of the important role that the arts play in our lives, the new academic building’s 400-seat performance hall aids generations of Assumption’s young musicians, vocalists and performers in sharing their gifts with the College and Worcester communities.

-A Hub of Discussion
+Hub of Discussion

 Assumption’s new academic building is designed to embrace and enhance the enlightened discussion and robust intercourse of ideas that defines an Assumption education.
-Common study spaces and seminar rooms will allow students to come together and inspire one another in their search for truth and meaning and new offices for key academic programs ensure that they will receive the guidance they need to reach their full potential.
+Common study spaces and seminar rooms allow students to come together and inspire one another in their search for truth and meaning and new offices for key academic programs ensure that they will receive the guidance they need to reach their full potential.